Cumberland High School (Rhode Island): Curriculum

-Extracurricular activities

-The school hosts approximately 28 clubs and co-curricular activities as well as over 20 sports for girls and boys.
+The school hosts approximately 28 clubs and co-curricular activities as well as over 20 sports for all students.

 The more successful of these clubs include: Student Government, Symphonic Wind Ensemble, Clipper Dance Team, Mock Trial, Math Team, Debate Team, The World Language Club, Game Club, Living Lessons, Future Business Leaders of America, Ecology Club and the Clef Singers, the school's choral group.

 The three publications at the school are "The Scanner", the Literary Magazine, and the French Newsletter.

 Athletics

 Cumberland High School teams hold 47 state championship titles and 3 New England titles.
 These include five state championships in golf (1980, 1982, 1989–1991), seven state championships (1977–1980, 1986–1988) and one New England championship (1974) in boys' swimming, five state championships in girls' swimming (1992–1996, 1999), as well as three state championships in girls' soccer (2002, 2003, 2004).
 The school took the 2005 state championship title in wrestling.
 The wrestling team also won the 2009-2010 state championship.
 Most recently, the Ice Hockey team won the 2008 state championship and the girls' basketball team also won the state championship in 2008.
 There is also a Robotics Team that traveled to Atlanta in 2007 to participate in the VEX World Competition.
 In 2012 the girls' lacrosse team were named state champions with a 12-0-0 season.